 Furthermore, you should also note that the value of the call options contracts decreases as the expiration date approaches due to what is known as time decay.

-Long Call Spread Strategy
+Executing the Long Call Option Strategy: The Long Call Spread Strategy

 The long call spread strategy is another important trading strategy to consider.
 In this case, you intend to make profits when the price increases are likely to be small.
 The long call spread strategy entails undertaking two simultaneous trades.